No convictions in California trial over 'Ghost Ship' warehouse fire

 OAKLAND, Calif.
-(Reuters) - A California jury on Thursday acquitted one of two defendants charged with manslaughter in an Oakland warehouse fire that killed 36 people in 2016 and failed to reach a verdict on charges against a second man, a defense attorney said.
+(Reuters) - A California jury on Thursday acquitted one of two men charged with manslaughter in an Oakland warehouse fire that killed 36 people in 2016 and failed to reach a verdict on similar charges against the second defendant.

-Attorney Curtis Briggs said the jury acquitted his client, Max Harris, 29, and failed to reach a verdict against Harris’ co-defendant, Derick Almena, 49.
+The jury acquitted Max Harris, 29, of 36 counts of manslaughter and failed to reach a verdict on the charges against Harris’ co-defendant, Derick Almena, 49, defense attorneys and Alameda County prosecutors said.

 Both men ran a live-in artists’ colony at the warehouse, which was nicknamed the Ghost Ship and erupted in flames on Dec.
-2, 2016, Alameda County prosecutors have said.
+2, 2016, prosecutors have said.

-The outcome marked a defeat for prosecutors, who had accused Almena and Harris of creating a ripe environment for the fire through their negligence, pointing to the 10,000-square-foot (900-square-meter) building’s lack of sprinklers and smoke detectors.
+Prosecutors accused Almena and Harris of creating a ripe environment for the fire through their negligence, pointing to the 10,000-square-foot (900-square-meter) building’s lack of sprinklers and smoke detectors.

+“Since the beginning of this case, our hearts have been with the families of the 36 victims that died in this unspeakable tragedy,” Kevin Dunleavy, Alameda County chief assistant district attorney, told a news conference.

+“We are going to evaluate our prosecution as we go forward against Derick Almena,” Dunleavy said, declining to comment further.

-Attorneys for Almena and Harris in closing arguments last month said police, fire and child welfare officials visited the building before the fire and never ordered tenants out because of any risks at the building, according to Northern California public radio station KQED.
+Attorneys for Almena and Harris in closing arguments last month said police, fire and child welfare officials visited the building before the fire and never ordered tenants out because of risks at the building, according to Northern California public radio station KQED.

 A representative for the Oakland mayor could not immediately be reached for comment.
-Alameda County prosecutors were expected to address the news media later on Thursday.

 The blaze, which erupted during an electronic dance music party that drew scores of visitors, was the deadliest fire at a building in the United States since 100 people died in 2003 in a fire at a Rhode Island nightclub.

-Almena and Harris had each faced a maximum sentence of 39 years in prison if they were convicted.
+Almena and Harris had each faced a maximum sentence of 39 years in prison if they were convicted of the 36 counts of manslaughter they each faced.

 They have been held in jail in lieu of $750,000 bail each since their June 2017 arrest, according to Alameda County online inmate records.

-With his acquittal, Harris is due to be released from jail, which marked an abrupt reversal of fortune from last year when he and Almena were close to a plea deal that would have sent each man to prison for several years.

-Alameda County Judge James Cramer in August 2018 rejected the proposed plea agreement with prosecutors.
-It would have resulted in a nine-year prison sentence for Almena and six years for Harris.
+The verdicts mark an abrupt reversal of fortune for the two men who were close to a plea deal last year that would have sent them to prison.
+Alameda County Judge James Cramer rejected the agreement with prosecutors that would have resulted in a nine-year prison sentence for Almena and six years for Harris.

-Families of the victims wanted a trial to learn more about how the tragedy unfolded, the Alameda County District Attorney’s Office said last year when the plea deal was abandoned.
+Families of the victims wanted a trial to learn more about how the tragedy unfolded, prosecutors said last year when the plea deal was abandoned.

+Alberto Vega, whose 22-year-old brother Alex died in the fire, said he was “totally not satisfied” with the verdict and would not want to attend court hearings if Almena were to be tried a second time.

+“I don’t think I want to sit through that again,” he said.

-Almena rented the warehouse and ran it as an art collective and communal residence without proper permits, creating a refuge for artists with limited income in a San Francisco Bay Area known for high rents.
+Almena rented the warehouse and ran it as an art collective and communal residence for artists with limited income in a San Francisco Bay Area known for high rents.

 Harris, who helped run the warehouse, was present on the night of the fire while Almena was off site with his family.

-The two men’s trial in Alameda County Superior Court began in April.

-In May, retired Oakland fire investigator Maria Sabatini testified that the fire appeared to have started in a northwest corner of the first floor, one level below where people gathered for the dance party, according to San Francisco television station ABC7.
+Retired Oakland fire investigator Maria Sabatini testified during the trial that the fire appeared to have started in a northwest corner of the first floor, one level below where people gathered for the dance party.
 Investigators were unable to find the exact cause of the fire, Sabatini testified.

-Attorneys for Harris and Almena had suggested an arsonist started it with a Molotov cocktail, but according to ABC7 Sabatini testified there was no evidence of an incendiary device.

-On Aug.
-19, the judge overseeing the trial named three alternate jurors to replace three members of the panel who were dismissed after more than a week of deliberations, according to local media.

 Writiing by Alex Dobuzinskis; Editing by Cynthia Osterman